 You can find out more about Margaret Maher by following this link: /files/Brief_history_Margaret_Maher_2017.pdf.

-We hope this message is finding all of you well and safe.
-While the pandemic has been raging, forcing us all to change our schedules, to change our ways of communicating and sharing (and indeed, to change our daily lives), the AIA Directors have been discussing how best to deliver presentations for our community going forward.
-Based upon the newest research and health recommendations, we felt it best to organize a fully remote series of events for our 2020/2021 season.
+We hope this message is still finding all of you well and safe.
+While the pandemic has been raging for over a year and a half, the AIA Directors have continued to discuss how best to deliver presentations for our community for the 2021-2022 season.
+Based upon the newest research and health recommendations, we felt it best to continue with a fully remote series of events for the remainder of 2021.
 While this is obviously not an ideal solution, it is the safest and most apropos to the current situation.
 It is our intention to re-visit this decision at the end of the year regarding the 2022 series of events.

-To that end, we will be conducting a real-time Zoom meeting on event days at 2 pm.
+To that end, we will again be conducting a real-time Zoom meeting on event days at 2 pm.
 Many of you are likely familiar with Zoom already, due to its pervasive use for meetings and family visits.
 The software is free for you, the user (the AIA has taken out a subscription so that we can host additional participants for longer meeting times than the free app allows).
 During the presentations, you will be able to submit online questions to a moderator who can pass them along to the speaker.
 All the events should last about 45 minutes and will be recorded.
 These digital sessions will then be posted to YouTube.com.
 In that way, should you be unable to be present on the day of any given event, you can still watch the presentation after the fact, although you will not be able to submit real-time questions.